 About the scholarship

-Recipients of the Future of Humanity Institute scholarship become part of a group of exceptional students working on crucial questions for humanity across a range of disciplines.
+As one of the recipients of the Future of Humanity Institute scholarship, you will become part of a group of exceptional students working on crucial questions for humanity across a range of disciplines.

 - Fully paid University fees for the duration of your fee liability